gotohellmann/AsciiWars/README.md

 Font by        S. Weber     <https://blogfonts.com/picopixel.font>

- This sketch is playing back an ASCII animation of StarWars on a tiny 2.2" LCD Screen.
+ This sketch is playing back an ASCII animation of Star Wars on a tiny 2.2" LCD Screen.

  Platform:
  Arduino on WEMOS D1 mini Module (4MB Flash)